It Starts with Prayer

 - The person seeking marriage may accept the marriage offer or decline it.

-If all parties agree that the marriage is ideal, the couple begins to spend time together accompanied by a chaperone.
+The couple begins to spend time together accompanied by a chaperone.
+But this is only if all parties agree that the marriage is ideal.
 A chaperone is necessary to guarantee the young couple does not fall into physical temptation.

 Most conservative Muslims today practice courtship in the same way their ancestors did.
-It’s generally believed that unchaperoned dating will lead to premarital sex, which is considered sinful.
-These Scriptures encourage unmarried men and women to maintain their chastity until marriage.
-The Quran also encourages Muslims to marry and start families, which is the reason many who consider themselves practicing Muslims consider marriage so important.
+It’s generally believed that premarital sex is a result of unchaperoned dating.
+And premarital sex is considered sinful.
+The Scriptures encourage unmarried men and women to maintain their chastity until marriage.
+The Quran also encourages Muslims to marry and start families, and this is the reason many who consider themselves practicing Muslims consider marriage so important.